SamAllen06/lake_temp_work/documentation/lake_temperature_mapper/output/csv_output_writer.md

 ## Functionality
 Csv files are named after the order they represent the data for.
-Each file is written to after its respective order completes, meaning, if the program were interupted in the middle of an order, all previous orders would be stored, but the current one would not.
+Each file is written to after its respective order completes, meaning, if the program were interrupted in the middle of an order, all previous orders would be stored, but the current one would not.

 Rows are created in this format: